Serving Greater Calgary, Lethbridge, Medicine Hat, Red Deer, Banff1-833-436-1098

 We cannot smell, taste, see, touch, or hear radon.
 Thus, it easily goes unnoticed.
 When this happens, everyone in the home becomes susceptible to contracting lung cancer.
 There are also very limited lung cancer symptoms.
 Even at that, they tend to lie dormant until becoming more severe.

-Radon testing can help limit your risk for lung cancer.
+Removing radon can help limit your risk for lung cancer.

 Lung cancer kills more people each year than the other top cancers combined.
 It also receives the least amount of funding, because many people believe it's a self-induced disease.
 According to the World Health Organization, radon causes 15 percent of the world's lung cancer cases and kills 20,000 people each year.